Go Baby Go

 The program began in 2012 with founder Cole Galloway at the University of Delaware.
 Integrating assistive technology, families, clinicians and industry partners, the program provides children with disability the opportunity for movement, mobility and socialization and has been expanding ever since.

-The program began at Oregon State University, in the College of Health, in 2014 under the direction of Associate Professor Sam Logan.
+The program began at Oregon State University, in the College of Health, in 2014 under the direction of Professor Sam Logan.
 Any inquiries should be sent to him via email or phone at (541) 737-3437.

 Go Baby Go in the news